The Wright Company Factory

 The factory is located on the former Delphi Home Avenue plant in Dayton, Ohio.
 The Wright Company factory was the first in America built for the purpose of manufacturing airplanes.
 Once restored and open to the public, the factory will complete the story of the Wright brothers’ invention, development and commercialization of the airplane in Dayton.

 The Wright Company buildings changed hands several times.
 The Dayton-Wright Airplane Company bought the buildings during World War I and named them Plant 3.
-It used them to make fittings for military aircraft Dayton-Wright produced at its main plant in Moraine.
+It used them to make fittings for military aircraft that Dayton-Wright produced at its main plant in Moraine.

 General Motors acquired Dayton-Wright in September of 1919, but GM didn’t stay in the airplane business.
 In 1922, GM began to sell a steering wheel invented by Dayton-Wright engineer Harvey D. Geyer, a former Wright Company employee.
 Geyer’s steering wheel used a new manufacturing process to produce a superior wheel.
 The product was so successful that GM formed a new division around it—the Inland Manufacturing Division.
 The division started in the original Wright Company buildings but quickly expanded.